jinghuazhao/GWAS-course/HRC-1KG/README.md

-This directory contains code for the GLGC/GIANT HRC analysis, which has a flavour of `doing the real thing`.
+This directory contains code for the GLGC/GIANT HRC analysis, which has a flavour of `GWAS in action`.

 program  | Description
 ----------|--------------------------------------